wingel/vadarklockan/docs/source/c.rst

 modified to support both draft 06 and older versions of Roughtime.
 The same code is used both on Linux and on ESP32.

+The C implementation can be found in the directory "src/c".

 C on Linux
 ----------